balena-labs-projects/balena-cam/README.md

 - Make sure to update your devices after every change you make!
 - Commit your changes and do another `git push balena master`

+## Additional Information

+- This project uses [WebRTC](https://webrtc.org/) (a Real-Time Communication protocol).
+- A direct WebRTC connection fails in some cases.
+- This current version works on all the cases that a direct connection is possible.

 ## License

 Copyright 2018 Balena Ltd.